Do you offer any discounts?

 Where can we eat our picnic lunch?

 The Aquarium provides an onsite picnic area reserved for visiting school groups.
-Individual guests may use the outside seating at the end of Hovden Way.
-Please note that no food or drink may be consumed inside the Aquarium, and seating is reserved for restaurant patrons in our restaurant, Cindy's Waterfront, and the Cafe.
+Please note that no food or drink may be consumed inside the Aquarium, and seating is reserved for patrons of the Monterey Bay Aquarium Restaurant and Cafe.
 There are a number of great picnic sites within walking distance from the Aquarium, including Lovers Point, Berwick Park and San Carlos Beach.

 Who owns the Aquarium?

 The Monterey Bay Aquarium Foundation owns and operates the Aquarium.
 It's a public nonprofit organization, established by David and Lucile Packard in 1978.

 How many employees and volunteers does the Aquarium have?

 There are approximately 600 paid staff and more than 1,200 volunteers.
 Our volunteers do everything from guiding school children through our exhibits to feeding the animals in our Kelp Forest.
 To learn more, visit our Jobs and Volunteer pages.